- What Is It?

-- The number of people who develop a psychotic disorder tends to vary depending on the country, age, and gender of the sufferer, as well as on the specific kind of disorder.
+- The number of people who develop a psychotic disorder tends to vary depending on the country, age, and gender of the sufferer, as well as on the specific kind of illness.

 - There are genetic, biological, environmental, and psychological risk factors for developing a psychotic disorder.

-- Usually with any psychotic disorder, the person's inner world and behavior have notably changed.
+- Usually with any psychotic disorder, the person's thoughts and behavior have notably deteriorated.

-- Most effective treatments for psychotic disorders are comprehensive, involving appropriate medications, mental health education, and psychotherapy for the sufferer of psychosis and his or her loved ones.
-It will also include the involvement of community supportive services when needed.
+- Most effective treatments for psychotic disorders are comprehensive, involving appropriate medication, mental health education, and psychotherapy for the sufferer of psychosis and his or her loved ones.
+It will also include the involvement of community support services, which patients often need.

 - Prevention of psychosis primarily involves preventing or decreasing the impact of factors that put the person at risk for developing a psychotic disorder.

 What are the different types of psychotic disorders?
 Are psychosis and schizophrenia the same thing?